Why Berwyn Marketing Campaign

 The City of Berwyn and the Berwyn Development Corporation (BDC) are pleased to announce the launch of the City of Berwyn’s 2019 Integrated Marketing Campaign.
 The campaign’s objective is to pique the curiosity of Chicago area residents and to create a driving desire to visit and live in Berwyn.

-Each theme highlights specific local “characters” to help illustrate our message.
-Our characters – whether they are homegrown or have seen Berwyn as a beacon for their craft – have made an impact on our cultural landscape.
+Each theme highlights Berwyn’s neighbors to help illustrate our message.
+Whether they are homegrown or have seen Berwyn as a beacon for their craft, our neighbors have made an impact on our cultural landscape.
 The subjects of our ads are:

 - Former resident and current artist, Antonia Ruppert who has mobilized community members to embrace the arts by creating community art projects at schools, libraries, through a pop-up art space in downtown Berwyn and more.
 Her work has also been featured throughout the Chicagoland area.
 Learn more about Antonia Ruppert Fine Art.